 Branford Highway (SR 247) Work to add a northbound right turn lane onto Bascom Norris Road is underway and utility companies are moving their utility lines off the east side of the road which should not impact traffic.

-US 41/441 Daytime lane closures from US 90 to the Alachua County line to repaint the roadway markings.
+State Road 47 Daytime lane closures from US 41 to the Gilchrist County line (Santa Fe River) to repaint roadway markings.

-US 19 Crews will be repainting the roadway lines between State Road 320 and US 129 in Chiefland which is a moving operation.
+State Road 143 Crews will be repainting the roadway lines from Interstate 75 to US 41 which is a moving operation.

-State Road 24 Crews will be repainting the roadway lines between US 19 and the Alachua County line which is a moving operation.
+US 129 Crews will be repainting the roadway lines from US 41 to the Georgia line which is a moving operation.

-Interstate 10 Daytime lane closures between US 90 (Exit 275) and US 129 (Exit 283) to place guardrail in the median and work on the motorist aid call boxes.
+Interstate 10 Daytime lane closures for westbound traffic this weekend between US 90 (Exit 275) and US 129 (Exit 283) for paving.
+Then, daytime lane closures continue Monday through Friday for westbound and eastbound traffic to place the final layer of asphalt.
 The speed limit is reduced to 60 mph during lane closures.
-No lane closures allowed Friday through Sunday and lane closures are restricted to two miles.

 US 98 Possible daytime lane closures Monday through Friday as work continues to build a temporary bridge across the Aucilla River at the Jefferson County line.
 No detours will be required for this project.

 State Road 100 Possible daytime lane closures at State Road 121 after 8:30 a.m. and at the intersection of Lake Avenue between 9 a.m. and 3 p.m. to replace the traffic signals and concrete poles in Lake Butler.Add a comment Add a comment